What is a subnet?

 Organizations will use a subnet to subdivide large networks into smaller, more efficient subnetworks.
 One goal of a subnet is to split a large network into a grouping of smaller, interconnected networks to help minimize traffic.
-This way, traffic doesn't have to flow through unnecessary routs, increasing network speeds.
+This way, traffic doesn't have to flow through unnecessary routes, increasing network speeds.

 Subnetting, the segmentation of a network address space, improves address allocation efficiency.
 It is described in the formal document, Request for Comments 950, and is tightly linked to IP addresses, subnet masks and Classless Inter-Domain Routing (CIDR) notation.